0x5eba/HackMIT2020/README.md

 ## IBM

-I used Watson API to do speech-to-text of the conversation during the meeting, and then all the transcript is translated to the language that you selected
+I used Watson API to do speech-to-text of the conversation during the meeting, and then all the transcripts are translated to the language that you are speaking

 ## Facebook

-Everyone can join or create a community with just a click, and meet a lot of new people with the same interest in a funny video-chat
+Everyone can join or create a community with just a click, and meet a lot of new people with the same interest as you in a funny video-chat